Facebook Live for Doulas #2: Choosing Topics

 On a deeper level though, I want to address this idea of “should”.
 There is no specific list of topics that you have to cover, nor avoid.
 Always, always think about who you are as a practitioner and what your best practice will look and sound like.
 If you’d like some help exploring what makes you unique, check out my Beyond Competition ebook.

 Choose topics that are important to you, helpful to your audience, and reflective of your values as a practitioner.

 For example, if you’re someone who is very strongly anti-circumcision and part of your practice is to share this message in your community, then it would absolutely be an appropriate topic for facebook live.
 If you are strongly invested in personal choice on pain medications, then doing a facebook live on how to stay connected to your body, baby & birth with an epidural would be a great fit.

 Midwife Monika Rosicka commented on my feed in response to this question: “Follow your passion and inspiration.
 Often when you get excited, it shows…I think no taboos… anything you want to discuss, it’s your biz!!
 You are the biz:)” Yes!
 You are your business.
 You get to decide what is important to you, and what you want to share with your community.
 In my mind, nothing is out of bounds, but just be sure on your intent and messaging in choosing any particular topic.

 What about personal topics?

 Sure, why not?
 You could choose to do a blend of personal & professional topics, exploring everything from your experience introducing your first child to their new baby brother, to how to use your favourite model of baby sling.
 Why not let them get to know you by either blending personal stories into the more professional topics, or doing some 100% personal live sessions?

-Your goal is for viewers to get to know you.
+Your goal is for visitors to get to know you.